© 2022 Think Social Publishing, Inc.

 12 tenets of the Social Thinking® credo

 - Neurodiversity is important.
 Understanding the social world is also important.
 We value both.
 For us, they are not mutually exclusive because we respect the brain and learning differences of all people.
-We also understand that the neurodiversity movement believes that social skills should never be taught.
-We believe this is unfair to those neurodivergent people who seek help in meeting their social goals.
+We also understand that some believe that social skills should never be taught.
+This is unfair to Neurodivergents and neurotypicals who seek help in meeting their social goals.
 We will not turn them away.

 - The Social Thinking Methodology has never promoted and will never promote fixing or curing people.
-We don’t believe there is anything to cure.
-We are working alongside people to increase their competencies to meet their goals—socially and emotionally.
+We don’t believe there is anything to cure or fix.
+We work alongside and with people to increase their social competencies to meet their self-determined goals—socially and emotionally.
 Their gains can only be compared to themselves, not neurotypical standards.

-- Both neurodiverse and neurotypically developing individuals have social expectations and reactions to the language and behaviors of others in context, and this process is called the social emotional chain reaction.
+- Both Neurodivergents and neurotypicals have social expectations and reactions to the language and behaviors of others in context, and this process is called the social emotional chain reaction.

-- The Social Thinking Methodology is grounded in social cognition.
+- The Social Thinking Methodology is grounded in social cognition and social metacognition.
 Components of the methodology should never be altered to be delivered in an ABA-like fashion, behavioral, or any other “training”-type intervention.
-Specifically, Superflex and the Team of Unthinkables and Thinkables should never be used to force compliance or as a means for behavior control.
+Specifically, Superflex and the Team of Unthinkables (we are officially changing Unthinkables to UnthinkaBots over the course of 2021-22) and Thinkables should never be used to force compliance or as a means for behavior control.
 None of the work should be taught using external rewards.

-- Neurodiverse individuals and their families have, over the past 25 years, been contributors to the “nuts and bolts” of the methodology and will continue to be key players in its continuing evolution.
+- Neurodiverse individuals and their families have, over the past 25 years, been contributors to all of our books, games, and resources.
+They help to develop, critique, test, and refine what we put out to the larger community.
+They will continue to be key players in its ongoing evolution.

 - We all have different learning strengths and challenges and types of intelligences.

-- Building strategies and tools to meet whatever goals any of us might set for ourselves based on our strengths and challenges is a good thing.
+- Building strategies and tools to meet whatever social goals we might set for ourselves based on our strengths, differences, and challenges is a good thing.

 References and resources: